syncfusion-content/blazor-docs/blazor/diagram/annotations/connector-annotation.md

 * Displacement
 * SegmentAngle

+> A new blazor diagram component which provides better performance than the existing diagram control in Blazor WebAssembly App.
+It is available in preview mode.

 ## Offset

 The [Offset](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramConnectorAnnotation.html#Syncfusion_Blazor_Diagrams_DiagramConnectorAnnotation_Offset) property of annotation is used to align the annotations based on fractions.
 0 represents Top-Left corner, 1 represents Bottom-Right corner, and 0.5 represents half of Width/Height.